The Sabbath Commandment

-We refrain from certain tasks, pursuits, and topics of conversation, not to win favor with God.
+A Christian refrains from certain tasks and topics of conversation, not to win favor with God.
 He refrains from these things in order that he may spend his time and thoughts on things that will increase his understanding of God and His goodness.
-True Sabbath keeping will increase our ability to serve Him and our fellow men more successfully.
-Whatever we do must come from our love-relationship with Jesus (Romans 14:23).
+True Sabbath keeping will increase the believer’s ability to serve Him and his fellow men more successfully.
+Whatever he does must come from his love-relationship with Jesus (Romans 14:23).